-Overall, Stevie Wonder has sold hundreds of millions of albums, has earned 25 Grammy Awards and countless other accolades, he has released dozens of #1 hits songs such as “Superstition”, “My Cherie Amour”, “Signed, Sealed, Delivered, I’m Yours”, “You are the Sunshine of my Life”, “Living in the City” and many more.
-One of his funkiest songs was a song that eerily predicted a life-altering event that almost cost Wonder his life.
-That song was, “Higher Ground”.
+Overall, Stevie Wonder has sold hundreds of millions of albums, he has earned 25 Grammy Awards and countless other accolades and he has released dozens of #1 hits songs such as “Superstition”, “My Cherie Amour”, “Signed, Sealed, Delivered, I’m Yours”, “You are the Sunshine of my Life”, “Living in the City” and many more.
+One of his funkiest songs was one that eerily predicted a life-altering event that almost cost Wonder his life.
+That song was “Higher Ground”.

-“Higher Ground” was released in 1973 from an album entitled, “Innervisions”.
+“Higher Ground” was released in 1973 from an album entitled Innervisions.
 The song deals with themes of reincarnation.
-Wonder is quoted as saying that he was of a mind that believed in the possibility of our human spirit transcending our time on earth and that our soul had a strength that might enable it live on even after our the shell of our body was diminished and gone.
+Wonder is quoted as saying that he believed in the possibility of the human spirit transcending our time on earth and that our soul had a strength that might enable it live on even after our the shell of our body was diminished and gone.
 Not long after the release of this song, Stevie Wonder was involved in a serious car accident that left him in a coma for several days.
 Like many who have experienced similar situations, Wonder emerged from his hospitalization with a renewed determination to make his life count for something more than just fame and fortune.
-As such, he took the stirrings for Civil Rights and for Social Justice that had always existed within him and brought them to the forefront of his public life.
-Consequently, Stevie Wonder has been lauded with many Humanitarian Awards and has lent his name to many important causes throughout the rest of his days.
+He took the stirrings for Civil Rights and for Social Justice that had always existed within him and brought them to the forefront of his public life.
+Consequently, Stevie Wonder has been lauded with many humanitarian awards and has lent his name to many important causes throughout the rest of his days.

-The song, “Higher Ground” incorporated many aspects of a style of music called, “Funk” that was becoming popularized by artists such as James Brown, at the time.
-In fact, although many musicians are present in the video you are about to see, the reality is that Stevie Wonder played all instruments used in the recording of this song.
-He did this on most of his songs and, as a result, Stevie Wonder has been often called a “genius” and “a one-man band”.
+The song “Higher Ground” incorporated many aspects of a style of music called Funk that was becoming popularized by artists such as James Brown at the time.
+One bit of trivia concerns the fact that although many musicians are present in the video you are about to see, the reality is that Stevie Wonder played all instruments used in the recording of this song.
+He did this on most of his songs.
+As a result, Stevie Wonder has been often called a genius and a one-man band.
 “Higher Ground” was a Top Ten hit for Stevie Wonder.
-It was, also, a Top Ten hit, many years later, for “The Red Hot Chili Peppers”, who began their career as Funk-Rockers.
-So, get ready to move and groove because here comes Stevie Wonder and, as well, The Red Hot Chili Peppers, with one of the most funked-up songs of all-time, “Higher Ground”.
+It was also a Top Ten for “The Red Hot Chili Peppers” many years later.
+So, get ready to move and groove because here comes Stevie Wonder and The Red Hot Chili Peppers with “Higher Ground”, one of the most funked-up songs of all time.
 Enjoy.